 By: Ahmar Tarar

-The writer is a freelance contributor.
-He can be reached at [email protected]
+The writer is a freelance contributor and can be reached at [email protected]